glouppe/info8006-introduction-to-ai/projects/README.md

 python run.py -h
 ```

---
+---

 ## Instructions

 For each part of the project, you must provide the following deliverables:

 - The source code of your Pacman agent(s).
-- A report in PDF format of 4 pages (at most and in total).
+- A report in PDF format.
 A template will be provided for each part of the project in order to set the structure and page layout of the report.
 This template must be completed without any modification.

 The three parts of the project must be carried out in groups of maximum 2 students (with the same group across all parts).

 Your deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).

 We tolerate **only one delay of maximum 24 hours**.
 For example, if you submit your first part late, no more delay will be allowed for the two other parts.
 In case of **more than one delay**, the concerned parts will receive a **0/20** grade.
-TODO: ADD COMMENTS ABOUT WHY THERE SHOULD NOT BE ANY DISCUSSION ABOUT THIS.

---
+---

 ## Typical mistakes and bad practices

 We show through this section a list of common mistakes and bad practices that we have observed through past projects.
 Although this section is non exhaustive and thus is subject to regular updates, we hope that the following list will help you to avoid many pitfalls that can hurt the quality of your project.